afrozenpeach/CSharp_MARC/README.txt

  * @license   http://www.gnu.org/licenses/gpl-3.0.html  GPL License 3
  */

+2017-06-27 Changes:

+Fixed loading and exporting MARCXML format records

+2017-05-22 Changes:

+Speed up handling of large databases
+Updated copyright information
+If barcode information is in the b subfield, don't use it for classification data Fixed some sorting issues

 2016-08-03 Changes:

 Fix loading preview information for records with holdings information in the 949a